 Buying a recorder

 All children learn the recorder at St Mary's.
-There is no requirement for children to buy their own but should you wish to then please try and purchase the make and model used at school.
+There is no requirement for children to buy their own to begin with when learning in class.
+We have a year group set of recorders and children do not share instruments.

 Treble, Tenor, Sopranino and Bass Recorders